autc04/Retro68/GCC-PATCHES.md

 # GCC Patches for Retro68

-This document describes the changes applied to GCC 12.2.0 (and tracked via `gcc-12.2.0-diff.patch`) to produce the Retro68 cross-compiler targeting classic Mac OS (m68k and PowerPC).
+This (AI-generated) document describes the changes applied to GCC 16.1.0 to produce the Retro68 cross-compiler targeting classic Mac OS (m68k and PowerPC).
 The patch is large, but the functional changes fall into a handful of clearly-scoped areas.
 Build-system boilerplate updates (automake 1.15→1.16, autoconf copyright bumps, `aclocal.m4` churn, `Makefile.in` regeneration) are noted briefly but not detailed, because they need to be re-generated rather than re-applied by hand.

 ---